Chen Chen (host): Personal life

 Chen graduated from Shanghai International Studies University with a bachelor's degree in international journalism and master's degree in communication studies.
 She was exposed to the television and entertainment industry from an early age as her aunt Chen Peiying (陈佩英), better known by her stage name Xiao Chen (小辰), was a presenter and producer during the 1960s to 1980s.

-In January 2019, she appeared in the audience of the singing competition Super-Vocal season 1, and it was revealed that she was married to participant Yu Di, a singer-songwriter and vocal instructor at Shanghai Theatre Academy.
+Chen has two children with her husband Yu Di, a singer-songwriter, musical actor and vocal instructor at Shanghai Theatre Academy.
+The couple had kept their relationship and marriage a secret until January 2019 when she appeared in the audience of the singing competition Super-Vocal season 1, in which her husband was a participant, and was subsequently revealed as his wife.